 '''

 class avocado.core.output.MemStreamHandler(stream=None)

-'''

-'''

 Bases: logging.StreamHandler

-'''

 Handler that stores all records in self.log (shared in all instances)

 Initialize the handler.

 If stream is not specified, sys.stderr is used.

-'''

 emit (record)

-'''

 Emit a record.

 If a formatter is specified, it is used to format the record.
-The record is then written to the stream with a trailing newline.
-If exception information is present, it is formatted using traceback.print_exception and appended to the stream.
-If the stream has an 'encoding' attribute, it is used to determine how to do the output to the stream.
+The record is then written to the stream with a

+trailing newline.
+If exception information is present, it is formatted using traceback.print_exception and

+appended to the stream.
+If the stream has an 'encoding' attribute, it is used to determine how to do the

-'''
+output to the stream.

 flush()

 This is in-mem object, it does not require flushing

 log = []

 class avocado.core.output.Paginator

 Bases: object

 Paginator that uses less to display contents on the terminal.

 Contains cleanup handling for when user presses 'q' (to quit less).

 close()

 flush()

 write (msg)

 class avocado.core.output.ProgressStreamHandler(stream=None)

 Bases: logging.StreamHandler

 Handler class that allows users to skip new lines on each emission.

 Initialize the handler.

 If stream is not specified, sys.stderr is used.

 emit (record)

 Emit a record.

 If a formatter is specified, it is used to format the record.
 The record is then written to the stream with a

 trailing newline.
-If exception information is present, it is formatted using traceback.print exception and
+If exception information is present, it is formatted using traceback.print_exception and

 appended to the stream.
 If the stream has an 'encoding' attribute, it is used to determine how to do the

 output to the stream.

 avocado.core.output.STD_OUTPUT = <avocado.core.output.StdOutput object>

 Allows modifying the sys.stdout/sys.stderr

 class avocado.core.output.StdOutput

 Bases: object

 Class to modify sys.stdout/sys.stderr

 close()

 Enable original sys.stdout/sys.stderr and cleanup

 configured

 Determines if a configuration of any sort has been performed

+'''

+'''

 enable outputs()

 Enable sys.stdout/sys.stderr (either with 2 streams or with paginator)

-enable paginator()
+enable_paginator()

 Enable paginator

-enable_stderr()
+enable stderr()

 Enable sys.stderr and disable sys.stdout

-fake_outputs()
+fake outputs()

 Replace sys.stdout/sys.stderr with in-memory-objects

 print_records()

 Prints all stored messages as they occurred into streams they were produced for.

 records = []

 List of records of stored output when stdout/stderr is disabled

-'''

-'''

 avocado.core.output.TERM_SUPPORT = <avocado.core.output.TermSupport object>

 Transparently handles colored terminal, when one is used

 class avocado.core.output.TermSupport

 Bases: object

-COLOR BLUE = ' \times 1b[94m']
+COLOR_BLUE = '\x1b[94m']

-COLOR DARKGREY = '\x1b[90m'
+COLOR_DARKGREY = '\x1b[90m'

 COLOR\GREEN = '\x1b[92m'

-COLOR_RED = '\x1b[91m']
+COLOR RED = ' \times 1b[91m']

 COLOR\YELLOW = '\x1b[93m'

-CONTROL\END = '\x1b[0m'
+CONTROL\END = ' x1b[0m']

+ESCAPE\CODES = ['\x1b[94m', '\x1b[92m', '\x1b[93m', '\x1b[91m', '\x1b[90m',

 Class to help applications to colorize their outputs for terminals.

 This will probe the current terminal and colorize output only if the stdout is in a tty or the terminal type is

 recognized.

-MOVE\BACK = '\x1b[1D'
+MOVE_BACK = '\x1b[1D'

 MOVE\FORWARD = '\x1b[1C'

 disable()

 Disable colors from the strings output by this class.

 error str()

 Print a error string (red colored).

 If the output does not support colors, just return the original string.

-fail header str(msg)
+fail_header_str(msg)

 Print a fail header string (red colored).

 If the output does not support colors, just return the original string.

-fail_str()
+fail str()

 Print a fail string (red colored).

 If the output does not support colors, just return the original string.

-header str(msg)

-Print a header string (blue colored).

-If the output does not support colors, just return the original string.

-healthy_str(msg)

-Print a healthy string (green colored).

-If the output does not support colors, just return the original string.

-interrupt_str()

-Print an interrupt string (red colored).

-If the output does not support colors, just return the original string.

-partial_str(msg)

-Print a string that denotes partial progress (yellow colored).

 '''